soenkekluth/sticky-state/README.md

 #StickyState

-StickyState ads state to position:sticky elements and also polyfills the missing native sticky feature.
+StickyState adds state to position:sticky elements and also polyfills the missing native sticky feature.

-todays browser do not all support the position:sticky feature (which by the way is beeing used (polyfilled) on pretty much every site you visit) - moreover the native supported feature itself comes without a readable state. something like a:hover => div:sticky to add different styles to the element in its sticky state - or to read the state if needed in javacript.
+Today's browsers do not all support the position:sticky feature (which by the way is being used (polyfilled) on pretty much every site you visit) - moreover the native supported feature itself comes without a readable state.
+Something like `a:hover => div:sticky` to add different styles to the element in its sticky state - or to read the state if needed in JavaScript.

-unlike almost all polyfills you can find in the wild StickyState is high perfomant. the calculations are reduced to a minimum by persisting several attributes.
+Unlike almost all polyfills you can find in the wild, StickyState is highly performant.
+The calculations are reduced to a minimum by persisting several attributes.

-###Dependencies
+### Dependencies
 none!

-###Browser support
+### Browser support
 IE >= 9, *

-###install
+### install
 ```
 npm install sticky-state
 ```
 ### demo
 https://rawgit.com/soenkekluth/sticky-state/master/examples/index.html

-###css
+### css
-your css should contain the following lines:
+Your css should contain the following lines:
 (you can specify the classNames in js)
 ```css
 .sticky {